 Businesses actually adopted the term “dashboard” from automobiles.
 In many ways, it is used same.
 There are hundreds of moving parts in your business that impact your overall performance.
 A business dashboard summarizes these events with easy-to-understand, real-time data visuals.
 For cars, you can immediately see how fast you are traveling, how much fuel you have in your tank and more.
 It even provides a “Check Engine” symbol as a warning when there’s something wrong with the engine.

 In much the same way, the purpose of a dashboard is to provide real-time results by aggregating and extracting value from all the data you collect, otherwise known as your key performance indicators (KPIs).
 It simplifies your data into more manageable chunks of visual information that allows you to see what you are doing right and where you need to improve.
-When utilized properly, dashboards can help you make informed decisions that can dramatically impact business performance – which in turn effects your bottom line.The purpose of a #dashboard is to provide real-time results by aggregating and extracting value… Click To Tweet
+When utilized properly, dashboards can help you make informed decisions that can dramatically impact business performance – which in turn effects your bottom line.#Dashboards provide real-time results by extracting value from all the #data you collect.
+Click To Tweet

 There are two basic types of business dashboards: